 The wooden sections are disposable, so after the bees have finished their comb honey production, the cassette can be sold to a customer or given away.

-Beeswax sheets are not included, but wired and unwired foundation can be used when installing.
-Nails are not necessary when assembling into the frame, but a small piece of wax foundaiton in the right place can help keep the frames in the right space before the bees proplise them together.
+Beeswax sheets are not included, but wired and unwired foundations can be used when installing.
+Deep sheets of pure beeswax foundation are the right size and can be cut into strips easily.
+Nails are unnecessary when assembling into the cassette, but a small piece of wax foundation in the right place can help keep the cassettes in the right space before the bees proplise them together.

 One deep frame will hold 8 wooden comb honey cassettes.
 One medium frame will hold 4 wooden comb honey cassettes.
 There is a difference in the size of the cassettes, so the medium and deep cassettes are not universal.